-On top of purchasing your bird, you will need tons of equipment.
-Birds need an aviary, toys, perches, nail clippers, and a wide assortment of other gear.
+On top of purchasing your bird, you will need plenty of equipment.
+A lorikeet needs an aviary, toys, perches, nail clippers, and a wide assortment of other gear.
 These birds may be small, but the pile of supplies in your cart absolutely won’t be.

 If you’ve never owned a bird before, it can be challenging to determine how much everything will cost.
 You don’t want to plan on spending $50 on a cage when the accurate price is closer to $150.

-Below, we’ve laid out a basic example of what you can expect to spend.
+Here, we’ve laid out a basic example of what you can expect to spend.
 The prices can vary depending on how much splurging you do.
 Sometimes, your location can also affect the price.

 List of Lorikeet Care Supplies and Costs

 |Food and Water Dishes

 How Much Does a Lorikeet Cost Per Month?

 $34–$83 per month

 On top of one-time purchases, you’ll need to purchase a variety of other items regularly.
 Lorikeets require about the same care as other pets.
 They’ll need food, water, bedding, and vet care.
-Just because they are smaller doesn’t mean that their needs are much cheaper than a cat or a dog.
+Just because they are smaller doesn’t mean that their needs are less expensive than those of a cat or a dog.
 You’d be surprised by how much one of these birds can eat!

 $23–$63 per month

 These costs can vary depending on where you live.
 Geographical locations have a massive effect on vet costs, especially when it comes to exotic animals.
 These birds may be small but their expenses can get relatively high.

 $9–$20 per month

-Your lorikeet won’t need that much food, but poor nutrition can cause many different health problems in birds.
+Your lorikeet won’t need that much food, but poor nutrition can cause many different health problems.
 Sadly, many owners aren’t aware of what their birds should be eating.

 Preferably, most lorikeets should be eating a commercial bag of lorikeet food.
-They also make nectar and pollen substitutes, as lories naturally eat flowers.
+They also have nectar and pollen substitutes, as lories naturally eat flowers.
 Unfortunately, these spoil quickly due to their high sugar content, and no bird can live on spoiled food.

 On top of this, your lorikeet will need to eat fruits and veggies.
 These birds eat a wide variety of different foods in the wild, including fruits and veggies of all sorts.
 You should try to replicate this diversity as much as possible.

 Medications and Vet Visits

 $4–$17 per month

 Like all pets, lorikeets need regular vet care.
-Usually, vet visits will only involve a quick exam and perhaps some wing clipping – if you don’t take care of that yourself at home.
+Usually, vet visits will only involve a quick exam and perhaps some wing clipping, if you don’t take care of that yourself at home.
 Many people will pay very little for these exams.
 Lorikeets don’t need that many tests at their annual exams.

-There are very few medications designed for birds.
-Typically, you don’t have to worry about paying for any future medications.
+There are few medications designed for birds, but typically, you don’t have to worry about paying for any future medications.
 This keeps your costs relatively low.

 $10–$22 per month

 Pet insurance can be challenging to find for birds.
 Companies that offer coverage in the “other” category are hard to come by.
 However, there are a few insurance companies that do offer health insurance for avian species.
 Your lorikeet will likely fall into this category.

 In many cases, insurance for birds is cheaper than plans for cats and dogs.
-Birds tend to have lower bills overall – hence the lower insurance cost.
+Birds tend to have lower bills overall, hence the lower insurance cost.
 Plan options are usually small for birds.
 Your geographical location affects the price quite a bit, though, so plan accordingly.

 $0–$4 per month

 Some lorikeets will require supplements.
 Typically, a bird with a diet of 80% pollen, nectar, and pellets will not need a supplement.
 These foods provide all the vitamins and minerals they need.

 However, birds that eat lots of fruit will require some level of supplementation.
-Birds in different life stages may need supplementation as well, such as egg-layers.
+Birds in different life stages may need supplementation too, such as egg-layers.
 Your vet should help you determine which supplements your lorikeet may need.

 Luckily, even if your bird does need a supplement, these are relatively inexpensive.
 One package often includes enough to last you for months.

 $1–$5 per month

 Newspaper or paper towels should be used to line the bottom of their cage.
 You can throw this away every day, ensuring proper sanitation.
-There are some commercial beddings available, but these are not recommended.
+There are some commercial beddings available but these are not recommended.
 Many are harmful to birds and cost far more than paper towels.

 The entire cage should be scrubbed once a week with water and a non-toxic disinfectant—food and water bowl included.
 Many household cleaners are safe for birds.
 But you can purchase a bird-specific cleaner if necessary.
 A bottle of these cleaners lasts a very long time and is extremely inexpensive.

 $10–$15 per month

 Birds are intelligent creatures, so they often require a bit of entertainment.
 You should expect to purchase toys for them regularly.
-While most toys will last a while, they can become bored with only the same options available every day.
-Many bird owners have their toys on a rotation so that something is always “new.”
+While most toys will last a while, your lorikeet can become bored with only the same options available every day.
+Many bird owners have their toys on a rotation so something is always “new.”

 Total Monthly Cost of Owning a Lorikeet

 $34–$83 per month